-The statement of interest must be uploaded into your application.
+The statement of interest must be uploaded as an attachment with your application.
 We do not accept email or mailed submission of documents without prior consent of the department.

-TOEFL score (if applicable)- If English is not your native language, an official copy of your TOEFL score or IELTS test report form is required.
+- TOEFL score (if applicable)- If English is not your native language, an official copy of your TOEFL score or IELTS test report form is required.
+Please upload a copy of this as an attachment with your application.
 A minimum TOEFL (iBT) score of 92 (580 on the paper-based TOEFL test or 237 on the computer-based TOEFL test)

 or a minimum overall IELTS score of 65 is needed for the Faculty of Health Sciences.